datakind/Data-Observation-Toolkit/README.md

 2. Install the necessary python packages by running the following commands in your terminal ([Additional information Mac/Linux terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac#:~:text=On%20your%20Mac%2C%20do%20one,%2C%20then%20double%2Dclick%20Terminal.), [additional information Windows terminal](https://learn.microsoft.com/en-us/windows/terminal/)):
      - `pip install gdown`
      - `pip install python-on-whales`
-3. You will need to install [Docker desktop](https://www.docker.com/products/docker-desktop/).
+3. Install [Docker desktop](https://www.docker.com/products/docker-desktop/).
 First make sure you have checked the [Docker prerequisites](https://github.com/datakind/medic_data_integrity/tree/main/docker#pre-requisites).
 We recommend using at least 4GB memory which can be set in the docker preferences, but this can vary depending on the volume of data being tested
 4. If running on a Mac M1/M2 chip, install [Rosetta](https://support.apple.com/en-us/HT211861) and set export DOCKER_DEFAULT_PLATFORM=linux/amd64 in the terminal where you will run the instructions below
 5. (Windows Users only) Need to install WSL for Linux on Windows Pcs